How the Fender 5E3 Deluxe Amp Works

 Bright - Hi input used with 6" patch cable between Bright - Lo and Normal - Hi.
 Photo by sookwinder.

 Each channel has an Input Resistor on its Hi Input Jack.
 The Input Resistors perform three functions: 1.
 They give the guitar signal a return path back to the guitar pickup coil.
 2. They act as tube V1's grid leak resistors.
 3. They set the amp's input impedance.
 For best signal voltage transfer from guitar to amp you want a low impedance from the guitar and a high impedance for the amp (at least 10 times more impedance for the amp is a guide called "the rule of 10").
 This intentional impedance mismatch trades guitar pickup coil current for voltage--this is called impedance bridging.
 1 megaohm is a standard value for most all guitar amps so there's no reason to tweak its value.
 A higher value would add impedance but also add noise.
 A lower value would decrease noise but reduce the voltage signal from the guitar.
-Some high gain amps use lower value grid leak resistors to intentionally bleed off signal to control gain between amplifier stages.
+Some high gain amps use lower value grid leak resistors to intentionally attenuate the signal to control gain between amplifier stages.

 In the 50's and 60's carbon composition resistors were used and if you want your amp to look 'period correct' then use them but metal film resistors are over 10 times quieter than carbon comp so use them if you want the best quality audio and lowest noise.
 Resistors generate the white noise hiss you hear when the amp is turned up to max with no guitar plugged into the amp.
 The input and grid stopper resistors are a good place to use metal film resistors because their hiss will be amplified by every gain stage.